Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 To request access to [our group project Drive folder](https://drive.google.com/drive/u/1/folders/1tzpMxcXucRHe8GyKHFNX4gqzcEOQo3vN) containing all documentations and essential datasets, you'll need to contact one of the group members.

-### TREC Topic Number
+### TREC Topic for Evaluation: Eating Invasive Species
-In this project, we specifically examined the effect of our approaches on one of [TREC 2018 topics](https://trec.nist.gov/data/core/topics2018.txt), #805, which includes the following fields:
+In this project, we specifically evaluated the effect of our approaches on one of [TREC 2018 topics](https://trec.nist.gov/data/core/topics2018.txt), #805, which includes the following fields:

 ```xml
 <top>